 AmeriCorps: Summer Youth Corps Leaders

-AmeriCorps youth leaders spend the summer living outdoors and leading youth in outdoor service projects.
-Each crew includes six youth led by two AmeriCorps members who supervise young people in a rigorous program of work, education and training.
+AmeriCorps Summer Youth Corps Leaders spend the summer living outdoors and leading youth in outdoor service projects.
+Each crew includes six youth led by two AmeriCorps leaders who supervise young people in a rigorous program of work, education and training.

 Service projects include trail construction and maintenance, foot bridge building, landscaping, campsite development, invasive species removal and other projects that restore natural habitats and improve public access to outdoor recreation.

-Members also lead educational activities during the work day and on evenings and weekends, along with recreational activities.
-Crew Leaders are responsible for encouraging the development of good work habits and basic skills such as work safety, environmental knowledge and “leave no trace” principles.
+AmeriCorps leaders also lead educational activities during the work day and on evenings and weekends, along with recreational activities.
+AmeriCorps leaders are responsible for encouraging the development of good work habits and basic skills such as work safety, environmental knowledge and “leave no trace” principles.

 - Work hard and camp and live outdoors for extended periods during hot and cold weather, rain and other seasonal conditions.